Differential elimination for dynamical models via projections with applications to structural identifiability: Projection-based (PB) elimination

 \section{Projection-based (PB) elimination}

 In this section, we will describe the algorithms from Theorem~\ref{thm:field_def_ode} and~\ref{thm:project_ode} and prove the theorems.
-The results and algorithms in this section will be formulated in a more general context of prime differential ideals with membership oracles.
+The results and algorithms will be formulated in a more general context of prime differential ideals with membership oracles.